viamrobotics/docs/docs/components/arm/xarm6.md

 # SMEs: William Spies
 ---

-Configuring a `xArm6` arm allows you to integrate a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6) robotic arm into a Viam-based robot.
+Configure a `xArm6` arm to integrate a [UFACTORY xArm 6](https://www.ufactory.cc/product-page/ufactory-xarm-6) into your robot.

 Configure a `xArm6` arm as follows: